tadhgboyle/tab/README.md

         - Cashiers can ring up orders
         - Administrators can create/edit/delete users, products, categories and settings.
 They can also view user history and see detailed information about every order.
 - Parental control
-    - Parents or guardians can set their children a certain amount of money to spend in each category per day.
+    - Parents or guardians can set their children a certain amount of money to spend in each category.
+    - These limits can be set per-category to either day or week.
 - Product control and editing
     - Change the name and price anytime.
     - Optional PST charge on a per-item basis.